You can find the answers to many common admissions questions here.

 Q. Can I visit UWC ISAK Japan to see what the school is like?

-A. Yes, prospective students are welcome to arrange a campus visit between April – November.
-(At present, we are not accepting campus visits during the winter season from December – March, as well as during summer break.)
+A. Yes, prospective families are welcome to arrange a campus visit.
 Reservations are required.
 Please see our Campus Visits page for details.

 Application Process: Grade 10 (Pre-IB) Admision